-We obtained an understanding of the legal and regulatory framework that the Syndicate operates in, and identified the key laws and regulations that:
+We obtained an understanding of the legal and regulatory framework that the syndicate operates in, and identified the key laws and regulations that:

 - had a direct effect on the determination of material amounts and disclosures in the financial statements.
-These included Regulations 2008 and the Lloyd's Syndicate Accounting Byelaw (no. 8 of 2005); and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the Syndicate's ability to operate or to avoid a material penalty.
+These included the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and the Lloyd's Syndicate Accounting Byelaw (no. 8 of 2005); - do not have a direct effect on the financial statements but compliance with which may be fundamental to the syndicate's ability to operate or to avoid a material penalty.
 These included the requirements of Solvency II.